 Today, almost everyone owns a smartphone.
 Mobile usage is growing exponentially.
 Thus, It is clear that in 2020, every digital transformation strategy will need to incorporate mobile devices.
 But, knowing what goes in the mind of a mobile user is a daunting task.
-Therefore, we’ve put together a survey of several mobile phone user studies to find out the behaviour of smartphone users.
+Therefore, we’ve put together a survey of several Mobile App Statistics user studies to find out the behaviour of smartphone users.

 But, first thing first, why is there an increase in focus on smartphone users?
 According to Statista, among the total 4.8 billion mobile users globally in 2019, 73 percent of them (3.5 billion) are smartphone users.
 This number is rapidly increasing over time.
 Considering the fact that in 2016, just four years ago, there were only 2.5 billion mobile users.
 Furthermore, Statista reported that the number of mobile users will grow to 3.8 billion by 2021, marking an increase of 52 percent over the span of five years.